dahlbaek/datapackage-py/README.md

 resource.valid # true
 ```

 All good.
-It looks like we're ready to read our data again:
+It looks like we are ready to read our data again:

 ```python
 resource.read(keyed=True)